About the EAPC blog (http://www.eapcnet.wordpress.com)

 Work is guided and supported by the social media team, which comprises:

-Lukas Radbruch, EAPC member and Chair of Palliative Medicine, University of Bonn, Germany;
+Lukas Radbruch, EAPC member, Chair of Palliative Medicine, University of Bonn, Germany, and President of the German Association for Palliative Medicine;

 Nicoleta Mitrea, EAPC member and Director of Education and National Development – Nursing, Hospice Casa Sperantei, Romania;

-Mark Taubert, Consultant in Palliative Medicine and Clinical Director Palliative Care for Velindre NHS Trust, Cardiff, Wales, UK;
+Dr Mark Taubert, EAPC member and Consultant in Palliative Medicine and Clinical Director Palliative Care for Velindre NHS Trust, Cardiff, Wales, United Kingdom;

 Lyn Silove, EAPC member and Palliative Care Resource Nurse, Hospitalisation at Home, Croix Saint-Simon, Paris, France;